seanmoyal/LaasPybulletMujoco/MujocoSimu2/ReadMe.md

 - random position : x ∈ [ 1, 5 ]   y ∈ [ 1, 8 ]   z = 0.75
 - random orientation : θx = 0, θy = 0, θz ∈ [-π,π]

+### Raycasting characteristics :
+All 21 rays are shot in front of Albert

+ray length = 10m

+grid vision :
+ -  yaw : 7 rays covering 70° in [-35°,35°]
+ - pitch : 3 rays covering 15° in [-12°,+3°]

+un comment the call to the show_grid function in raycasting() to visualize the raycasting